 Creating brain-based courses is actually relatively easy, especially when following the acronym B.R.A.I.N.
 B.A.S.E.D., coined by Sarah Hileman in 2006 (Hilemans, S. (2006).
 "Motivation Students Using Brain-based Teaching Strategies."
 The Agricultural Education Magazine, 78(4), 18-20).

 The human brain runs on 90 to 120 cycles called ultradian rhythms, which influence attention, interest, cognition, memory, visual perception, arousal, performance, moods, and behavior.
 To accommodate these cycles, it is important to vary instructional activities and spend no more than 12 to 15 minutes of focused attention on passive learning.

 Don't expect your learners to go through content once, pass the assessment and remember it forever.
 Repetition of information strengthens connections in the brain and the brain encodes information most efficiently when content is repeated in multiple ways.
-Therefore, the most effective eLearning courses repeat information through a variety of ways such as video, images, charts, before and after modules and graphic organizers.
+Therefore, the most effective eLearning courses repeat information in a variety of ways such as video, images, charts, before and after modules, and graphic organizers.

 Review of information should happen at gradually lengthening intervals as this reinforces neuronal connections.
 The more practice students have, the stronger these connections become; however, it is essential that practice be interesting.

 There are a few approaches designers can use to create effective eLearning courses: